-- SPECIES: johnstoni
+SPECIES: johnstoni

 It's related to giraffes?!
-The okapi (pronounced oh-COP-ee) is a beautiful and unusual animal.
+The okapi (pronounced oh-COP-ee) is beautiful and unusual.
 With its white-and-black striped hindquarters and front legs, it looks like it must be related to zebras!
 But take a look at an okapi’s head, and you’ll notice a resemblance to giraffes.
 The okapi is indeed the only living relative of the giraffe.
-Like a giraffe, the okapi has very large, upright ears, which catch even slight sounds, helping the animal avoid trouble.
-The okapi also has a long, dark, prehensile tongue, just like a giraffe’s, to help it strip the buds and young leaves from the understory brush of its rain forest home.
+Like a giraffe, the okapi has very large, upright ears, which catch even slight sounds.
+The okapi also has a long, dark, prehensile tongue, just like a giraffe’s, to help it strip the buds and young leaves from the understory brush of its rainforest home.

-Okapis are hard to find in their native habitat: deep forests of the Democratic Republic of the Congo, including Ituri Forest, a dense rain forest in central Africa.
+Okapis are hard to find in their native habitat: deep forests of the Democratic Republic of the Congo, including Ituri Forest, a dense rainforest in Central Africa.
 Okapis are very wary, and their highly developed hearing alerts them to run when they hear humans in the distance.
-In fact, while natives of the Ituri Forest knew of okapis and would occasionally catch one in their pit traps, scientists did not know of the animal until 1900.
-The secretive nature of okapis and the difficulty most humans have of traveling in their habitat have made okapis hard to observe in the wild.
-Therefore, researchers can only estimate how many okapis live there.
-It is believed that there are currently about 25,000 okapis in the Ituri Forest, but no one knows for sure.
+In fact, while indigenous people of the Ituri Forest knew of okapis and would occasionally catch one in their pit traps, scientists did not know of okapis until 1900.
+The secretive nature of okapis and the difficulty most humans have of traveling in okapi habitat have made okapis hard to observe.
+We estimate there are currently about 25,000 okapis in the Ituri Forest, but no one knows for sure.

 HABITAT AND DIET